fengzydy/modtran6_wrapper/ReadMe.md

 # Step1:

-Download MODTRAN6
+Download MODTRAN6 (http://modtran.spectral.com) and purchases license.

 # Step2:

-No need to activate MODTRAN6.
+McGill AOS:

+A float license server has been installed, there is no need to activate it in your own workstation.

-Please contact Yi Huang (yi.huang@mcgill.ca) for permission to the license server installed in McGill University.
+Please contact Yi Huang (yi.huang@mcgill.ca) for permission to the license server.

 Modify your shell environment .bashrc file for connection to float license server.